 However, if an employee declines the vaccination, the employee must sign a declination form (Appendix A).
 Employees who decline may request and obtain the vaccination at a later date at no cost.
-Documentation of refusal of the vaccination is kept at the EHS Office, E409.
+Documentation of refusal of the vaccination is kept at the Environmental Health and Safety Office, E409.

-Vaccination will be provided by LaGuardia Community College Health Services or a designated clinic.
+Vaccination will be provided by a LaGuardia Community College Health Services or a designated clinic.